Prometheus-WG/prometheus-spec/README.md

 The Worker node receives all necessary data from the client (via p2p channel or by other means, like IPFS) and performs the actual batch of computing with the data after splitting them into a separate **computing steps**.

 For different computing models a step can be defined in such ways:
-* *Map-reduce*: snapshot of input data with corresponding result for each `map` and `reduce` functions call
+* *Map-reduce*: a snapshot of input data with the corresponding result for each `map` and `reduce` functions call
-* *Inference on pre-trained machine learning model*: each input for the model with corresponding result produced by the model
+* *Inference on pre-trained machine learning model*: each input for the model with the corresponding result produced by the model
 * *Training of machine learning model*: weights matrix for each step of the training

-Worker node performs actual computations and runs the following non-interactive PCP scheme: for each computing step (see definition below) the Worker has to compute hash value (**commitment**).
+Worker node performs actual computations and runs the following non-interactive PCP scheme: for each computing step (see definition below) the Worker has to compute the hash value (**commitment**).
 Commitments are merkelized into a tree.
 The hash of the Merkle tree root is used as a random oracle to sample some pre-agreed amount of the commitments.
 For each sampled commitment a proof is constructed, consisting of an index of the source computing step input, its resulting value and the Merkle path to the Merkle tree root.

 These data are sent by Worker node to Verifier together with unlocking transaction (see "Smart contract" below) signed by `W`.
 Verifier checks the proofs by (a) checking the random oracle and (b) repeating sampled computations against their proofs.
 If the results are correct, Verifiers signs the unlocking transaction with its private key (`V`) and passes it back to the Client node.
 If the results are incorrect, the Verifier notifies the Client node and does not sign the unlocking transaction.